laxentis/arse/Readme.md

 The configuration file is located in `arse.json`.
 Edit it to your needs.

 `rwy_file` must point to the location of the `.rwy` file (corresponding to your sector file).
+The following are optional configuration options:
+* `no_factor_wind` - wind, below which the wind direction is ignored for runway assigment
+* `pref_wind` - wind, below which the wind direction is ignored when preferred runway list is used
+* `assumed_wind_dir` - wind direction that is asssumed when it is unknown

 `airports` is a list of all processed airports.
 It has the following required properties:
 * `icao` - the ICAO code